benetech/wp-youtube-lyte/readme.txt

 == Frequently Asked Questions ==
 = What does "experimental html5 video support" mean? =
-HTML5 video will not be visible for everyone (see requirements), some visitors will see the fallback Flash video instead and there are some possible caveats.
+HTML5 video will not be visible for everyone (see requirements), some visitors will see the fallback Flash video instead.

 = What are requirements to see embedded YouTube HTML5 video? =

 * It only works in browsers that support the h264 (Safari, Chrome, IE9) or WebM (currently development versions of Chrome, Opera and Firefox) video codecs
 * You have to be enrolled in the [YouTube html5 beta](http://www.youtube.com/html5)

-= What are the issues, bugs & caveats with embedded YouTube HTML5 video =

-* It might break if YouTube [implements x-frame-options](http://blog.futtta.be/tag/x-frame-options/) for their video-pages
-* Positioning of the player might be a few pixels off in some browsers
-* Some buttons in the embedded player (e.g. view full screen) won't function properly
-* This might (not) work on iphone/ipod/ipad's (there are known issues with iframes & overflow in mobile Safari that might affect html5 embedding, feedback is welcome)

-= But YouTube does not provide embedded html5 video, so how can this work? = It's an re-implementation of [an earlier experiment called 'newTube.js'](http://blog.futtta.be/2010/02/04/embedding-youtube-html5-video-with-newtube/). newTube.js is sort of a dirty hack which replaces the LYTE dummy player with an iframe with overflow:hidden, in which the full YouTube-page is carefully positioned to display only the player.

-= Any other bugs I should know about? =
+= Any bugs/ issues should I know about? =
+* The new YouTube HTML5-embed-code is a work in progress, positioning of video isn't always perfect when fallback Flash-version is used.
-* The YouTube-thumbnail doesn't fit in the smaller-sized player, which will typically be visible for 16:9 videos (as YouTube adds black border on top and bottom)
+* The YouTube-thumbnail doesn't fit in the smaller-sized player, which will typically be visible when playing 16:9 videos (as YouTube adds black border on top and bottom)
 * The controls (play button & bottom control) are not optimized for the different sizes, they just scale along (for now).

 = What features might be added at a later stage? =